-A landing page should have a laser focus on a single goal.
-Whether your users are coming to your website from the organic search results, PPC ads, emails or social media, ultimately you want them to end up on a landing page.
+This page should have a laser focus on a single goal.
+Whether your users are coming to your website from the organic search results, PPC ads, emails or social media platforms, ultimately you want them to end up on a landing page.

 The contents of a landing page are going to very much depend on the lead generation strategies you are using.
-Remember, there are no one-size-fits-all approaches in digital marketing strategy!
+Remember, there are no one-size-fits-all approaches in online marketing strategy!

 You want as many qualified leads as possible to take action on your landing pages to enter your funnel.

 Your landing page could offer any number of things to your target audience: